 I don’t normally set official goals for the new year, because I tend to have ongoing goals.
 Still, I do have some green living issues I’ll be trying to work on this year.
 Most of my goals are actually left over from last year because I’ve been a bad slacker – meaning I didn’t technically accomplish everything I wanted to this year.
 Yeah, all green families have set-backs.
 Hopefully I can be better this year…

 Cook more.
-I decided to go back to being a vegetarian this year.
-I didn’t eat meat for 15 years or so, and not eating meat isn’t a big deal to us, but cooking is time consuming, so we have issues.
+Cooking is time consuming, so we have issues.
 Often we stick to super easy stuff – rice, plain veggies, soup, etc. We need to cook more stir-fry, pasta and so on.
 Get creative, you know?
 Also, cooking more allows you to buy less packaging – which of course helps with my #1 goal above.
 I’ll post more ideas about this goal later.

 So, these are my goals.
 All of them leftovers, which frankly gives me a little more ammunition to actually get on them this year.
 I can’t have another year of slacking.